dvfed/kabeja/INSTALL.md

 mvn install

 # DXF, SVG, ...
-mvn -P blocks compile
 mvn -P blocks install

-# single submodule
+# single DXF submodule
-mvn -P blocks -pl blocks/svg -am install
+mvn -P blocks -pl blocks/dxf -am install

+# distribution (result will be placed to assembly/target)
+mvn -P blocks,dist install
 ```

-Note: before building a legacy lib has to be installed, see blocks/ui/install-legacy-lib.sh
+Note: A legacy library has to be installed before building.
+See `blocks/ui/install-legacy-lib.sh`.

-## IDE like Eclipse/Netbeans:
+### IDE like Eclipse/Netbeans/IDEA

-You can import it as an existing Maven repository.
+You can import the sources as an existing Maven project.

 Eclipse will automatically create a project for each Maven submodule.